genesiscommunitysuccess/docs/docs/server-reference/authentication-and-authorisation/authentication.md

 As its name suggests, Hybrid mode is a mix of Internal and LDAP authentication modes and it checks credentials against both.

-First an internal authentication will be performed and in case of a successful outcome, another authentication against the LDAP server will take place.
+First, an internal authentication will be performed and in case of a successful outcome, another authentication against the LDAP server will take place.
 Both authentications need to be successful to accept a login request.

-In this mode we can take advantage of all the available functionality in internal mode (locked accounts, expiring passwords, reset/change passwords), but on the other hand, if passwords are changed or expired they should be changed manually in LDAP too, as authentication always happens in both services.
+In this mode, you can take advantage of all the available functionality in internal mode (locked accounts, expiring passwords, reset/change passwords).However, if passwords are changed or expired, they should be changed manually in LDAP too, as authentication always happens in both services.

 The configuration file takes the same fields as LDAP, taking into account that now the authentication type should be changed to HYBRID.